keptn/lifecycle-toolkit/docs/content/en/docs/architecture/keptn-apps/_index.md

-In its state, it tracks the currently active `Workload Instances`, (`Pod`, `DaemonSet`, `StatefulSet`, and `ReplicaSet` resources), as well as the overall state of the Pre Deployment phase, which the scheduler can use to determine whether the pods belonging to a workload should be created and assigned to a node.
+In its state, it tracks the currently active `Workload Instances`, (`Pod`, `DaemonSet`, `StatefulSet`, and `ReplicaSet` resources), as well as the overall state of the Pre Deployment phase, which Keptn can use to determine whether the pods belonging to a workload should be created and assigned to a node.
 When it detects that the referenced object has reached its desired state